-This programme of learning is offered by the Graduate School of Public and Development Management in association with the Liverpool School of Tropical Medicine (LSTM) and Medecins Sans Frontieres / Doctors Without Borders (MSF) The Certificate in Humanitarian Policy and the Certificate in Humanitarian Practice can be studied as stand-alone courses, or one after the other, with the possibility to convert the two into a Diploma in Humanitarian Assistance from the Liverpool School of Tropical Medicine.
+This programme of learning is offered by the Graduate School of Public and Development Management in collaboration with the Liverpool School of Tropical Medicine (LSTM) and Medecins Sans Frontieres / Doctors Without Borders (MSF).
+The Certificate in Humanitarian Policy and the Certificate in Humanitarian Practice can be studied as stand-alone courses, or one after the other, with the possibility to convert the two into a Diploma in Humanitarian Assistance from the Liverpool School of Tropical Medicine.

 The certificates are intensive professional development programmes run by Wits University’s P&DM, in collaboration with MSF and LSTM.
 The multi-disciplinary programmes take a regional focus on tackling humanitarian issues across Africa and are designed and taught by experts from leading organisations and academic institutions such as ICRC, UNHCR, Oxfam, MSF, UNAIDS, LSTM and Wits University.

 Humanitarian policies and practices have undergone significant transformation in the later part of the 20th century.
 The economic, social and political context within which emergencies unfold are more complex, producing multi-dimensioned emergency environments, with blurred lines between military and humanitarian and development interventions.
 New perspective and theories have emerged that seek to link initial response to longer term development and incorporate, amongst others, critical aspects of security, gender, sustainability and protection.